Using TradeStation as my charting platform always stopped me switching from a Windows computer to an Apple Mac – well not any more!

 - Able to open multiple tick bar charts simultaneously.

 - No fan noise and cool – to be honest I don’t even know if there is a fan!

 And then there are the usual Pros of running a Mac.
 Most of us from the PC-world are familiar with these – we’ve seen the ads, right!
 But the things that have struck me are:

 - It just works – networking, installing/uninstalling applications, etc.

 - Beautifully engineered, no joins, no nooks and crannies to get dirty.

 - Very quick start up at about 30 – 40 seconds.

 - Seamless integration with iPhone, iPod, iPad, iTunes, etc.

 Yes, no doubt Windows 7 has brought Microsoft a long way.
-But Apple’s holistic approach and superior engineering has resulted in a machine that almost runs Windows-native software better than on a Windows machine!
+But Apple’s holistic approach and superior engineering has resulted in a machine that almost runs Windows-native software better and faster than on a Windows machine!
 The Windows machine makers should be embarrassed.